 Daniel Brugaletta, or Dan as he’s known around the Australian Communities Foundation office, has all the qualities you’d hope to see in a CFO: he’s smart and experienced; analytical, measured and logical.

-Meet Dan Brugaletta, Chief Financial Officer
+Meet Dan Brugaletta, Chief Financial and Operations Officer

 He’s also calm to the point of being unflappable, and brimming with kindness and compassion.

 Maybe that has something to do with the fact that as a Dad to three young kids, he’s well-practiced in the art of patience and steadiness.

 Dan started his career as a tax professional at PWC, working with private clients before moving into the financial advisory space, supporting high-net-worth individuals and their families at what was then the Myer Family Company (MFCo).